The Love Boat: The Real Love Boat

 In March 2022, both CBS and Australia's Network 10 (both Paramount-owned networks) commissioned The Real Love Boat, a reality dating competition series to be produced by Eureka Productions.
-The series will feature single contestants on a luxury Mediterranean cruise as they participate in challenges and dates to stay on the boat in the hopes of finding love, with those unsuccessful being progressively dumped from the cruise.
-As contestants are dumped, new contestants will come aboard the cruise.
-In the end, the last couple remaining will win the series and be awarded a large cash prize as well as a cruise from Princess Cruises.
+The series features single contestants on a luxury Mediterranean cruise as they participate in challenges and dates to stay on the boat in the hopes of finding love, with those unsuccessful being progressively dumped from the cruise.
+As contestants are dumped, new contestants come aboard the cruise.
+In the end, the last couple remaining wins the series and is awarded a large cash prize as well as a cruise from Princess Cruises.

 The American version is hosted by married actors Jerry O'Connell and Rebecca Romijn.
-The American version of the show briefly aired on Wednesday nights at 9/8C on CBS starting on October 5, 2022.
+This version briefly aired on Wednesday nights at 9/8C on CBS starting on October 5, 2022, before being moved to Paramount+.
 The Australian version is presented by Darren McMullen.
-The Australian version also premiered on 5 October 2022 and aired on Wednesdays and Thursday nights on 10.
+This version also premiered on 5 October 2022 and aired on Wednesdays and Thursday nights on 10.